AliElSaleh/RiftBuild/README.md

 ---

 # I'm not sold on this
-You are wise to be skeptical of new tools.
+You are wise to be skeptical of new tools that claim to be "better" than existing ones.

 Below are forks of a few open-source projects that I've translated from CMake (and other build systems) to Rift Build.
 They can be built with just a single `riftbuild` call on the terminal at the project root directory.